bbambi1/othello/README.md

    - **Random AI**: Makes random moves
    - **Greedy AI**: Always chooses the move that flips the most discs
    - **MinMax AI**: Uses strategic evaluation with alpha-beta pruning
+4. For AI vs AI mode, you'll also select the opponent AI agent
-4. Click on valid board positions to make moves
+5. Click on valid board positions to make moves
-5. The game automatically highlights valid moves and shows current scores
+6. The game automatically highlights valid moves and shows current scores

+## AI Agent Selection

+### Human vs AI Mode
+- Choose which AI agent you want to play against
+- The AI will play as White (second player)
+- You'll see which AI agent is being used in the UI

+### AI vs AI Mode
+- Select the AI agent for Black (first player)
+- Select the AI agent for White (second player)
+- Watch two different AI strategies compete
+- Perfect for testing and comparing AI performance

+### Available AI Agents

 ## AI Agent Details